luzny274/Taipei-Bus-Stop-Traffic-Prediction/README.md

 git pull
 ```

 In order to avoid conflicts, everyone should work in their own folder.
+In case that conflicts happen, use VS Code to resolve them.